WillemMaetens/standaRdized/README.md

 #> 2018-06-30    NA
 ```

-Note how this introduces NA values in the output as data for more recent years in the Ukkel_RR series has not yet been consolidated and the function's dafault tolerance for 10% missing data in the aggregation period or reference period is exceeded.
+Note how this introduces NA values in the output as data for more recent years in the Ukkel_RR series has not yet been consolidated and the function's default tolerance for 10% missing data in the aggregation period or reference period is exceeded.

 For more information on the calculation procedure for Standardized Index values, see: [Standardized Index calculation](docs/calculation/calculation.md).